INFO-ESIPE/note-taking/ESIPE/Semestre 3/Java/01 - Fundamentals/01 - Fundamentals.md

 record Car() implements Vehicle { public void drive() { /* ... */ } }
 record Bus() implements Vehicle { public void drive() { /* ... */ } }
 ```

-Interfaces are here for **typing**, not execution.
+> Interfaces are here for **typing**, not execution.

-But how does the JVM knows to call the correct method ?
+But how does the JVM knows how to call the correct method ?
 Example:
 ```java
 void driveAll(List<Vehicle> vehicles) {
 	for(Vehicle vehicle: vehicles) {